vb000/llvm-escapade/README-notes.md

 }
 ```

+Pointers in LLVM can have numbered address space attribute.
+Default address space is address spaces 0.
+In the program above, pointers annotated with `__remote` are have `addrspace(1)` attribute.

 ## LLVM IR

 LLVM IR is a [Static Single Assignemnt](https://en.wikipedia.org/wiki/Static_single_assignment_form) based representation of the program compiled by LLVM.
-LLVM IR is defacto format for optimization in LLVM.
+LLVM IR is defacto format for optimizations in LLVM.